© dona bozzi

 In starving Aleppo, a fixer’s fee averages at a reasonable 75,00 dollars a day; the days of Misrata 2011, when the journalists were put up at the Gozelteek hotel, courtesy of the local media center, and the rebels in flip flops would pick up the freelancers hitchhiking to the Dafniya front line, seem like a fable.
 At the Karaj al-Hajez crossing, the rebels carry back from the regime area the body of a fighter, on a stretcher, into FSA controlled Bustan Al Qasr.
 The stretcher bearers pop up from around the separation barricade, a bullet ridden bright red bus.
 The man in the front has his hands taken, his arms stretched backwards, at once trying to dodge my camera by bending his shoulders, and carry the body in the back, thus making him so unbalanced, that he had to bring himself back up, his cry unwillingly straight up to the lens.
 I wished I could have told him that I hated to do that.

-After a day’s visit to Aleppo, Ibrahim had to go back to his house/container at Bab Al Salam, and since we turned out to be “mushkela”, trouble makers, for taking too many pictures – we gave him 200 Syrian pounds to stay for three more days at his friends’, after that, we had to cross again in order not to abuse.
+After a day’s visit to Aleppo, Ibrahim had to go back to his house/container at Bab Al Salam, and since we turned out to be “mushkela” (trouble makers), for overtripping the shutter, we negotiated a fee to stay for three more days at his friends’: thereafter, we had to cross the border again in order not to abuse.

-Hotel Paris, a social housing for refugees; in the morning the manager would serve us his mobile along with breakfast: a voice in broken English, in the business of naming, spooking us, and framing us as personae non gratae to the opposition, would challenge us: “you can’t go to Syria, you are on the black list!”.
+Hotel Paris, basically a social housing for refugees; in the morning the manager would serve us his mobile along with chai: a voice in broken English, in the business of naming, spooking us, and framing us as personae non gratae to the opposition, would challenge us: “you can’t go to Syria, you are on the black list!”.
 They would probably claim we were in bed with the same red Shiite we ourselves were fighting, albeit by way of a different type of machines, and a different kind of firepower.
 Getting uncomfortable, we tried to move to the three stars Mertur, where the manager flashed his palms at us meaning “no vacancy”, albeit exuding sophistry, then moved on to check in the Syrian behind us.
 The man removed his sun glasses, he looked like Ahmed Abu Faraj.
 Determined to unmask the snooper, we called the Turkish police, forgetful of their records with foreign journalists, let alone Turkish journalists.
-Trying to drum up support from the Turkish cop was not a good idea, the officer did not care about the man who smacked of snooping on us, and that the hotel was so vehemently off limits for us.
-He wouldn’t care about the fact that the man who had just checked in, had messaged us from his news media FB page, his profile picture attesting his ID, claiming to be a fixer, didn’t engage with us down the street, even after saying hello.
+Trying to drum up support from the Turkish cops was not a good idea, the officers didn’t care that the man smacked of snooping on us, and that the hotel was so vehemently off limits for us.
+They wouldn’t care about the fact that the man who had just checked in, had messaged us from his news media FB page, his profile picture matching his ID, and that he had approached us claiming to be a fixer.
+They didn’t care that he didn’t engage with us down the street, and he was faintly aloof while smiling.
 Useless to look for help for feeling followed, we stayed unfazed, and messaged some FB “people we may know” in Aleppo, in order to get some badly needed ammo.
 They turned out to be, as per FB timeline, true members of the Council of the Governorate of Aleppo, among them Anas Alhaj, who singularly rescued us from Turkey into Syria.
-We paid for their room for the night, which had become unbearably hot.
-The small window above the door in our own room was stuck, and we had to poke it open with a broom handle, thereby breaking it, and promptly paying the manager for the glass we owned.
+We paid for the rooms for our last night, which had become unbearably hot.
+The small window above the door in our own room was stuck, and we had to poke it open with a broom handle, thereby breaking it, and promptly paying the manager for the glass we owned: the same man, later on, reported to our agency that we had damaged the hotel, but we already knew there was no place to hide for us in Kilis.

 In the Aleppo countryside, we are Anas’s guests.
 He put us up on the whole top floor of his uncle’s typical northern Syrian affluent class mansion, the warm colored granite of the terrace exudes wealth, sadly I am not allowed to step out on it, not even with the veil.